python-discord/code-jam-6/amphibian-alchemists/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

-The WWII Enigma Machine is the most famous encryption device of the 20th Century, used by the Germans to send messages.
-Given a ciphered text from upper command, your job is to decipher the text and uncover some truths before the Allies capture you.
+Used by the Germans to send covert messages, the WWII Enigma Machine is the most famous encryption device of the 20th Century.
+As the role of a code receiver for the Germans, you must decipher the message given to you before the Allies capture you!

 Table of Contents:
 - Setup